 Geothermal HVAC Systems

 Environmentally speaking, the EPA states that switching from a standard HVAC system to a geothermal one is equivalent to planting 750 trees.
-That is not to mention the US General Accounting Office estimates billions of dollars in annual savings and reduced pollution rates if geothermal systems were in use nationwide.
+Not to mention, the US General Accounting Office estimates billions of dollars in annual savings and reduced pollution rates if geothermal systems were in use nationwide.
 The benefits don’t stop there, however.
 For an individual homeowner, installing a geothermal HVAC system typically means saving 30%-70% on heating costs during the winter and 20%-50% during the summer, compared to traditional HVAC systems.